What to see in Costa Rica

-If you've decided to visit San José in Costa Rica, be prepared to find a city full of history, art, culture, and leisure.
+If you've decided to visit San José in Costa Rica, be prepared to find a city full of history, art, culture and leisure.
 It may not be the most beautiful city in the world, but it is the heart of the country.
-A cosmopolitan city like few in South America, full of contrasts, music, and life.
+A cosmopolitan city like few in South America, full of contrasts, music and life.

-Most of the travelers who choose San José as their destination focus on the Amón district.
+Most of the travellers who choose San José as their destination focus on the Amón district.
 Partly because it still has buildings reminiscent of the city's colonial past and partly because it's one of the safest areas.